keyvanakbary/learning-notes/books/the-phoenix-project.md

 ### Resilience

 The Third Way is all about ensuring that we're continually putting tension into the system, so that we're continually reinforcing habits and improving something.
-Resilience engineering is tells us that routinely injecting faults into the system, doing them frequently, to make them less painful.
+Resilience engineering tells us to routinely inject faults into the system to make them less painful.

 ### Improvement kata